bentelel/fastSwapper/README.txt

 To Do:
-  Test with real data.
+  -make it so that the swapper can run from anywhere and not only from within the tgk folder (probably a problem with finding settings.json?)
-  check: is settings.json automatically generated if it does not exist?
+  -add some more info to it >"if you update excel will be closed without further warning" etc -make it fancy
-  Add "new entry"-mode > enter new name (system then should copy and not move the current main folder so that the user can go to excel and set up the new connection etc.)
+  -Add "new entry"-mode > enter new name (system then should copy and not move the current main folder so that the user can go to excel and set up the new connection etc.)